lorin/resilience-engineering/README.md

 * [Nosocomial automation: technology-induced complexity and human performance]
 * [The New Look at Error, Safety, and Failure: A Primer for Health Care]
 * [Grounding explanations in evolving, diagnostic situations]
+* [A Tale of Two Stories: Contrasting Views of Patient Safety]

 [Cognitive consequences of clumsy automation on high workload, high consequence human performance]: https://ntrs.nasa.gov/search.jsp?R=19910011398
 [Implications of automation surprises in aviation for the future of total intravenous anesthesia (TIVA)]: https://doi.org/10.1016/S0952-8180(96)90009-4